Today you’ll learn the best RSI settings for day trading. This indicator is popular to traders to find suitable set-ups.

 In these RSI parameters for day trading, you can have high probability trades to increase your capital.

-In this best RSI trading strategy, you are using cumulative RSI instead of the simple RSI.
-Does it sound a good system?
+In this best RSI trading strategy, you are using cumulative RSI instead of the simple RSI value.
+Does it sound an excellent system?

-Well, RSI is like a rubber band to measure how far the current price relative to the average.
+Well, RSI is like a rubber band to measure how far the current price had gone relative to the average.

 If you stretch it more by using cumulative RSI, then you’ve got a high probability trade.